Running toilets can waste 200 gallons per day. This leakage is 25 times more than a leaking shower and four times more than a leaking faucet.

 Any of the following factors can cause a running toilet:

 a.
 Flush Valve/Flapper Seal: A failing flush valve or flapper seal is the most common factor that causes a running toilet.
 Modern toilets use a flush valve while the old toilets use a flapper seal.
-With time, the seal in the two systems become warped and thus allow free flow of water from the tank to the bowl.
+With time, the seal in the two systems becomes warped and thus allows the free flow of water from the tank to the bowl.

 b.
 Fill Valve: A leaking fill valve will lead to a continual flow of water in your toilet.
 To determine the effectiveness of the fill valve, lift the float arm while the water is refilling the bowl after flushing.
 If the water continues flowing, then the fill valve is worn out and needs replacement.

 To replace the fill valve, turn off the water supply.
 Then flush the toilet and sponge the water that remains in the tank.
 Unscrew the locknuts after disconnecting the water supply.
 Remove the old fill valve and replace it with a new one.
 Tighten the locknut with your hands to ensure the water stops flowing.